jrucho/YTbeatmakercues/README.md

   immediately, otherwise they wait for the next bar.
 Exporting downloads each loop with its BPM in the file name.
 Use `V` for the video looper.
 Hold Option and press **Cmd+R** to erase **all** loops.
 Use Cmd+R/S/D/F individually to erase loops A–D or Cmd+V for the video loop.
+Each looper button shows a small progress bar divided into four segments so you can see the current bar and how far through the loop you are in real time.

 - 🎚️ **Pitch Control**
   Independent pitch control for video and loop playback.